Website Manager

 What if my child gets injured during the game or practice?

-After the injury has been treated, contact Patty Mold at 330.487.1063.
-Patty is our Child Protection Advocate.
+After the injury has been treated, contact Patty Mold at [email protected].
+Patty is our Child and Volunteer Protection Advocate (CVPA.)
 She’ll let you know what insurance forms need to be completed and processes followed.

 What is the policy regarding thunderstorms?

-We NEVER play when there is lightning in the area.
+We NEVER play when there is thunder or lightning in the area.
 The game is almost always cancelled as waiting 30 minutes to resume playing would completely throw off the day’s schedule.
 The only exception to cancellation would be if the game was the last of the day.
 Cancelled games are not rescheduled.
-The rule is if thunder is heard, the game (almost always) is canceled.
+The rule is if thunder is heard, the game is canceled.

 Volunteers / Coaching